MrHydralisk/Complementary-Odyssey/README.md

 ### Terrain scanner

 Allowing to scan current map rock formation to find ore veins inside.
 Which can speedup process of searching for ore within asteroids and mountainous maps.
 Combines digital ore map of ground-penetrating scanner and full surface mineral analysis of long-range mineral scanner.
-Can be minified.
+Can be minified and used on surface, underground and in space.

+### Order open

+Allowing to drag select all over all containers in ruins, instead of searching for each on map and clicking one by one.

 ## Links